nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > and omit the deadline.

 > **Recurring tasks and events**
-> Tasks and events may be set to repeat daily/weekly/monthly for its deadline, start time and end time.
+> Tasks and events may be set to repeat daily/weekly/monthly,
+> recurring after its deadline or end time.

 >> Tasks or events which are exact duplicates are combined into one.